Emery, South Dakota: Community amenities

 Emery has a park facility which includes a swimming pool, baseball field, softball field, tennis court, basketball court & sand volleyball court.

 The city is also home to the Dimock-Emery Raptors amateur baseball team which plays in the South Dakota Amateur Baseball Association.
 The Raptors won the city's first ever amateur baseball championship in 2010.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.45 sqmi, all land.

-Youth Programs

-From 2015 to 2018, Emery’s First Baptist Church hosted **Juice & Jesus**, a Wednesday night youth event combining Bible trivia with Capri Sun tournaments.
-It was discontinued after a sugar spill incident in 2018 but is rumored to return in 2026-2029 due to renewed interest in local youth programming.